replicatedhq/replicated-docs/docs/reference/custom-resource-helmchart.md

 Specifies additional flags to pass to the `helm upgrade` command for charts that have `useHelmInstall: true`.
 These flags are passed in addition to any flags the app manager passes by default.
 The values specified here take precedence if the app manager already passes the same flag.

-The app manager uses `helm upgrade` for all deployments of an application (not just upgrades) by specifying the `--install` flag.
-For non-boolean flags that require an additional argument, such as `--timeout 1200s`, you must use an equals sign (`=`) or specify the additional argument separately in the array.
+The app manager uses `helm upgrade` for _all_ deployments of an application, not just upgrades, by specifying the `--install` flag.
+For non-boolean flags that require an additional argument, such as `--timeout 1200s`, you must use an equal sign (`=`) or specify the additional argument separately in the array.

 **Example:**